 And once your child can sit independently, they may be ready for the baby swings!
 Swings provide a wonderful variety of sensory experiences for babies.
 They feel the wind on their face, the pressure of the swinging motion, and you’re almost guaranteed to get a giggle!
 Follow your little one’s lead for speed and how high you swing, but don’t be afraid to try!

 8 Tummy Time

-Yes, it’s the bane of existence for many babies, but tummy time is incredibly beneficial and necessary.
+Yes, it’s the bane of existence for many babies, but tummy time is incredibly beneficial and necessary for any daily schedule for babies.
 And since lots of babies hate tummy time, there are a lot of great toys to help entertain your baby.
 If you have room, your baby will love a large playmat.
 This is great for baby laying on their back or on their tummy.
 The toys around the edge might even encourage your baby to roll, scoot and get ready to crawl!

 If a large playmat is overwhelming or takes up too much space, consider a few small items.
 Babies love to look at themselves and watch as they try out new expressions.
 We love this floor mirror during tummy time as baby gets so distracted looking at themselves they might just forget how angry they were that you put them on their belly!

 While I use the term “friends” loosely, it’s important that even babies learn to socialize from a young age.
 If it’s your first child especially, they may not get an opportunity to interact with other children if we don’t go out there and make friends.
 My son’s first friends were made at storytime at our nearby library.
 Check with your local library system to see if they have a story time for babies.
 Our story time included books, music, and free time for babies to play together.
 They’ll be playing next to each other for a while, but this is a major building block for their social interactions.